Recognition of same-sex unions in Paraguay: Developments in 2010–present

-Following the legalisation of same-sex marriage in Argentina in July 2010, the LGBT organization SOMOSGAY announced its intention to advocate for a same-sex marriage bill in the Congress of Paraguay.
-In May 2017, presidential candidate Santiago Peña of the ruling Colorado Party announced his support for same-sex marriage.
-He was criticised by President Horacio Cartes, who in 2013 was quoted as saying that he would "shoot a bullet into his testicles were his son to express interest in marrying another man."
+Following the legalisation of same-sex marriage in Argentina in July 2010, the non-profit organization SOMOSGAY announced its intention to advocate for a same-sex marriage bill in the Congress of Paraguay.
+In May 2017, Santiago Peña, a presidential candidate for the ruling Colorado Party, announced his support for same-sex marriage.
+His stance was criticised by President Horacio Cartes, who in 2013 was quoted as saying that he would "shoot a bullet into his testicles were his son to express interest in marrying another man."
 In March 2019, the Senate of Paraguay approved a draft declaration identifying itself as "pro-life and pro-family", expressing opposition to same-sex marriage and abortion.
 The move was criticised by many lawmakers, who argued that the state is secular and cannot impose moral principles or values linked to religion.
 While running for president in the April 2023 election, Peña expressed opposition to same-sex marriage, as did his main opponent, Efraín Alegre.

 In 2013, Simón Cazal and Sergio López, Paraguayan nationals who had legally married in Argentina in March 2012, attempted to register their marriage in Paraguay.
 After their request was denied, they filed a legal challenge seeking recognition of their marriage.
 However, the lawsuit was dismissed on 4 April 2013, with the judge ruling that the Paraguayan Constitution does not recognize same-sex marriages.
-Media outlets have reported on other couples who married abroad—in Argentina, Costa Rica or Spain—being denied recognition in Paraguay, including the ability of a foreign partner to obtain a residence permit.
+Media outlets have reported on other couples who married abroad—in Argentina, Costa Rica or Spain—being denied recognition in Paraguay, including the inability of a foreign partner to obtain a residence permit.